 Yes.
 Joint pain can be caused by viral infections.
-Parvovirus is a virus that causes several illnesses, including fifth disease — a common childhood ailment known for causing a red rash on the face.
-In adults, the most prominent symptom of fifth disease is joint soreness, typically in the hands, wrists, knees and ankles.
+Parvovirus B19 is a virus that causes several illnesses, including fifth disease — a common childhood ailment known for causing a red rash on the face.
+In adults, the most prominent symptom of parvovirus infection is joint soreness, typically in the hands, wrists, knees and ankles.

-Fifth disease should be considered as a possible cause of joint pain in adults who have recently noticed pain and swelling in multiple joints, especially if the symptoms started after exposure to a child with the illness.
+Parvovirus B19 should be considered as a possible cause of joint pain in adults who have recently noticed pain and swelling in multiple joints, especially if the symptoms started after exposure to a child with fifth disease.

 Joint pain caused by parvovirus infection may last from weeks to months.
 However, the pain usually goes away without any long-term problems.

 Feb.
 10, 2018

 - Imboden JB, et al. Rheumatic manifestations of acute and chronic viral arthritis.
 In: Current Diagnosis & Treatment: Rheumatology.
 3rd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2013. http://accessmedicine.mhmedical.com.
 Accessed Jan.
 31, 2018.

 - Fifth disease.
 Centers for Disease Control and Prevention. https://www.cdc.gov/parvovirusB19/fifth-disease.html.
 Accessed Jan.
 31, 2018.

 - Moore TL, et al. Specific viruses that cause arthritis. https://www.uptodate.com/contents/search.
 Accessed Jan.
 31, 2018.